naumannkhann/AI_WhatsApp_Appointment_Workflow_n8n/README.md

 Time slots
-Consultation fees (from structured data / Google Sheets) If doctor available, the system confirms the appointment If doctor not available, the patient is informed instantly Internal confirmation is sent to the hospital/admin team
+Consultation fees (from structured data / Google Sheets) If doctor available, the system confirms the appointment If doctor not available, the patient is informed instantly.
+Internal confirmation is sent to the hospital/admin team

 **Key technologies used:**